skypjack/entt/docs/md/locator.md

 Note that exporting a service allows users to _share_ the object currently set in a locator.
 Replacing it won't replace the element even where a service has been configured with a handle to the previous item.<br/>
-In other words, if for example an audio service is replaced with a null object to silence an application and the original service was shared, this operation won't propagate to the other locators.
+In other words, if an audio service is replaced with a null object to silence an application and the original service was shared, this operation won't propagate to the other locators.
 Therefore, a module that share the ownership of the original audio service is still able to emit sounds.